WayneDW/Contour-Stochastic-Gradient-Langevin-Dynamics/README.md

   <img src="figures/CSGLD_PDF.gif" width="200" alt="Made with Angular" title="Angular" />
 </p>

 Although this version of CSGLD has a global statbility condition, it doesn't handle **high-loss** problems appropriately.
-Please wait the acceptance of a follow-up paper (submitted).
+Please wait the acceptance of a follow-up submitted paper that solves the long-standing scalability problem (in terms of dimension) for importance sampling.

 ```
 @inproceedings{CSGLD,